tranleduy2000/c_cpp_compiler/README.md

 You can use this app to code and compile C/C++ project without Internet.

 ## Features
-- C compiler
+- Native C compiler
-- C++ compiler
+- Native C++ compiler
 - Terminal emulator
 - Diagnostic utility: auto jump to error position
-- Compiler output
+- Compiler output: See stdout, stderr
-- Syntax highlighting
+- Syntax highlighting: C/C++ language and very more language (only highlight without compile)
 - C/C++ examples from https://www.programiz.com/cpp-programming/examples
 - File manager
 - Multi Tab: you can open different files in different tabs to manage editing multiple files simultaneously with ease.